Two people on a blanket outside with three different CPR mannequins, and AEDs.

 Respiration is a comprehensive biological process that involves the exchange of gases—primarily oxygen (O₂) and carbon dioxide (CO₂)—between an organism and its environment.
 To understand what is respiration, it is essential to recognize that this process is crucial for providing oxygen to cells for energy production and for removing carbon dioxide, a waste product of cellular metabolism.
 Respiration can be categorized into two main types: external respiration and internal respiration.

 External respiration refers to the gas exchange that occurs within the lungs.
 During this process, oxygen from inhaled air passes through the alveolar walls into the bloodstream, while carbon dioxide, carried from the body’s cells to the lungs via the bloodstream, diffuses into the alveoli and is expelled from the body during exhalation.
-This process is critical for maintaining the oxygenation of blood and ensuring that carbon dioxide, a byproduct of metabolism, is removed efficiently.
+Differences in the partial pressure gradient allow for the loading of oxygen into the blood and the unloading of carbon dioxide into the alveoli.
+Adequate blood flow is necessary for efficient gas exchange, as it ensures that oxygen is delivered to the bloodstream and carbon dioxide is removed effectively.

 Internal respiration, on the other hand, occurs at the cellular level within the body’s tissues.
 This process involves the exchange of gases between the blood in the systemic capillaries and the cells of the body.
 Oxygen, which has been transported from the lungs to the tissues via the bloodstream, diffuses from the blood into the cells, where it is utilized in cellular respiration to produce energy in the form of adenosine triphosphate (ATP).
 As a byproduct of this metabolic process, carbon dioxide is produced and diffuses from the cells into the blood.
 The carbon dioxide is then transported back to the lungs, where it is eliminated from the body during external respiration.
 This is how an organism obtains energy through the oxidation of nutrients at the cellular level.